Quick and safe installation of copper piping

 Viega Profipress copper press fittings are being used in all three towers for potable hot/cold water, as well as mechanical services and gas services.
 Viega is also providing on-site technical field support and training.

-“The most innovative of Viega’s products is their patented SC-Contur, a leak detection safety feature,” says Rob Elliot.
+“The most innovative of Viega’s products is their certified SC-Contur, a leak detection safety feature,” says Rob Elliot.
 “The added on-site safety and the ease, speed and quality of installation are the icing on the cake.”

 Brown & Moodie also express a strong confidence in the quality of Viega’s products.
 “The SC-Contur gives us the ability to capture any unpressed joints,” explains Quentin Brown, Brown & Moodie Project Manager.
 “Profipress also minimises the need for hot work permits and Viega provides us with top-notch technical support and training.”